 Retaining Finnish citizenship at the age of 22

-You will lose your Finnish citizenship when you reach the age of 22 if you meet both of these conditions:
+You will automatically lose your Finnish citizenship when you reach the age of 22 if:

 Even if you lose your Finnish citizenship automatically, your children will not lose their Finnish citizenship.